English as a

 - The purpose of these courses is to assist students with the development of the language skills they will need in both academic and social settings.

-- Classes are small and meet four days per week to provide not only language instruction but social support.
+- Classes are small and provide not only language instruction but social support.

-- Students can complete up to three ESL courses per semester for a total of twelve credits and status as a full time student.
+- Students can complete up to four ESL courses per semester for a total of twelve credits and status as a full time student.

 - Some students are still developing basic English language skills and take introductory ESL courses exclusively for up to one year while other students with more advanced English language skills combine intermediate to advanced ESL course work with courses in their majors or the core curriculum.

-- A typical schedule for a student solely focused on ESL course work and language improvement would include three courses, one course each in writing, conversation and related skills such as pronunciation, listening, note taking and oral presentations.
+- A typical schedule for a student solely focused on ESL course work and language improvement would include four courses, one course each in writing, conversation, reading and oral presentations.

 - More advanced students combine courses in their major(s) with selected ESL courses targeted at improving key language skills for a total of four to five courses or twelve to fifteen credits.